msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 Immediate | A: Representationalist | B: Naïve realist Mediate | C:? | D: Sense-datum

-(Arguably, one important line Charles Travis has defended is that in effect the position commonly called 'Representationalism' is a version of C. Travis claims C is incoherent as a theory of perception, and also seems to suggest that A is incoherent.
-The discussion here seems to regurgitate elements of the dispute between Malebranche and Arnauld.)
+(Arguably, one important line Charles Travis has defended is that, in effect, the position commonly called 'Representationalism' is a version of C. Travis claims C is incoherent as a theory of perception, and also seems to suggest that A is incoherent [cf. @travis2004aa; @travis2013aa, Ch.
+1].
+The discussion here seems to me to regurgitate elements of the dispute between Malebranche and Arnauld.)

 # Understanding moral sympathy

+What I want to take seriously here is that sympathy equally can be thought of as a kind of awareness.
+Plausibly, at least in central cases, we can think of it as an awareness of the feeling of someone else.
+But how does this work?

 ## Mediate and immediate sympathy